 Mindset has to do with maturity.
 The development of our inner mindset is shaped by our parental home, the social environment, the culture in which we live, and our own desire for self-development.
 We all start from scratch and gradually expand our range of competencies.
 Each mindset has its own choices.
-These can be simple and dualistic or very nuanced.
+These can be simple and dualistic or more nuanced and differentiated.
 The greater our awareness, the wider our scope for action.
 The mindsets available to us depend on our resources and the skills we have been able to acquire and experience.
 New mindsets change our perception of reality.
 Change is always an inner journey.

 As we mature, we go through three phases: childhood, socialisation and self-development.
 An active focus of attention is the chief ingredient of self-motivated development.